mayamcdougall/NotePaper/README.md

 * More "Responsive Design" on small screens.
 * YAML Error Message Handling
 * Recursive ToC's for pages.
 Sub-Navigation will go as many levels deep as you write.
+	* "&#95;title" is no longer needed.
+Child menus are detected automatically.
 * Many other code refinements.
 * Experimental Folder Navigation.
 * New Features, Requiring Plugin (For now; Subject to Change in Pico 1.1):